DavidVasilev1/CSAsite/_posts/2023-10-06-lessonStudent.md

 - Create a superclass on your own topic
 - Create at least two subclasses
 - Each class must create at least two methods, one private and public variable, and examples of local, static, instance, and parameter variables
+- Override at least one method
+- Use the `super` keyword at least once